 How to get there

 The Outer Hebrides are served by the Caledonian MacBrayne ferry service, on which you can travel as a foot passenger, or with a car.
 Depending on which island you are travelling to, timetables and costs will vary.
-Be aware that adverse weather can delay or cancel the service altogether, especially during the winter months.
+Be aware that adverse weather can delay or cancel the service altogether, especially during the winter months, and that in the busy summer season, you will almost always need to book your ticket in advance.

 Daily return flights operated by FlyBe arrive in Stornoway from Benbecula, Glasgow, Edinburgh, and Inverness multiple times a day; an additional flight service is operated by Eastern Airways from Aberdeen.
 Flybe also operate return flights to Benbecula from Glasgow and Stornoway, and to Barra from Glasgow.